HarisTahir2003/Logistic-Regression-2/README.md

 The repository contains the following files:

-* **LogisticRegression.ipynb** – contains code for training and evaluating the linear regression model
+* **LogisticRegression.ipynb** – contains code for training and evaluating the logistic regression model
-* **LogisticRegression.py** – corresponding .py file for the Linear Regression Jupyter Notebook
+* **LogisticRegression.py** – corresponding .py file for the Logistic Regression Jupyter Notebook
 * **human_zombie_dataset_v5.csv** – contains the dataset required for the model
 * **human_zombie_dataset_v5.xlsx** – corresponding Excel file for easier visualization <br>